 Few extra perks

 The IHG Rewards Club Traveler card doesn’t come with many perks for travelers.
-The IHG Rewards Club Premier card, on the other hand, offers benefits such as statement credits for Global Entry/TSA PreCheck, an anniversary reward night and automatic elite status for $89 per year ($0 first year).
+The IHG Rewards Club Premier card, on the other hand, offers benefits such as statement credits for Global Entry/TSA PreCheck, an anniversary reward night and automatic elite status for $89 per year (annual fee waived in the first year).
 Keep in mind, however, that the IHG Rewards Club Traveler card charges no annual fee.